 It is getting much easier to get DVDs in many languages.
 Many popular movies and TV shows are now offered in multiple languages — even recently released DVDs.

 FOR CHINESE LEARNERS: Finding popular shows in Mandarin can be a bit more challenging than French or Spanish, but we found a fantastic website where we buy all of our DVDs!
 Check out http://www.asianparent.com for a HUGE selection of popular American and Chinese animated DVDs, books, workbooks and games!
 Check out additional DVD recommendations by clicking on the Chinese flag below.
+Aside from the DVDs sold on asianparent, most Mandarin DVDs that you purchase will need to be played on a region-free player.
+They are cheap!
+Invest in one today!
+See below for our recommendations.

 FOR SPANISH LEARNERS: Spanish tracks are already built into many popular DVDs (especially the collectors’ editions).
 Click on the Spanish flag for our recommended list of Spanish DVDs for children.